-A flatfoot deformity is where the arch on the inside border of the foot is more flat than normal.
+A flatfoot deformity is diagnosed when the arch on the inside border of the foot is flatter than normal.
 Flatfoot deformities can occur in all age groups, but appear most commonly in children.
 Some of these children grow up into adults who have feet with normal arches, but many of these children have pain related to their flatfoot deformity throughout their lives.
 It is very important that children with flatfoot deformity be evaluated by a podiatrist to determine if they need treatment to prevent future pain or deformity in their feet.

 When the young child starts to first walk at about the age of 9-15 months of age, the foot has a fat or chubby appearance where there is a less bony architecture apparent in the foot.
 At this point in the development of the foot, it is very difficult to evaluate whether the child will have future problems with a flatfoot deformity.